International pooled study: Interval cancer with tomosynthesis in mammography screening

 This study is registry-based, and women will not be contacted regarding the project.
 It will be impossible to identify individuals from any published study results.

-The University of Sydney (Australia) is leading the project, and is responsible for checking, managing and analysing the collective data.
+The University of Sydney (Australia) is leading the project, and is responsible for quality assurance, administration and analysing the pooled database.
 They are also responsible for obtaining all approvals necessary to conduct this research in Australia.

-The Cancer Registry of Norway is a project collaborator and is responsible for obtaining ethical approvals in Norway, as well as extracting, pseudonymizing and delivering data to the project.
+The Cancer Registry of Norway is a project collaborator and is responsible for obtaining ethical approvals in Norway, as well as extracting, pseudonymizing and delivering data to the project group in Australia.

 Lund University (Sweden) and Azienda Provincale Servizi Sanitari (Italy) are also project collaborators.
 They are responsible for obtaining all necessary ethical approvals required in their countries, and for delivering data to the project from studies performed in their countries.